 The Biblical Counseling area of specialization differs considerably from the Christian Counseling program.
 Whereas the Christian Counseling program is designed for those Christian workers engaged primarily in counseling, the Biblical Counseling program is designed for those pastors and Christian workers who find that counseling is a small but necessary portion of their ministry.
 Thus, the Biblical Counseling program focuses upon practical application courses designed primarily for Christian workers who must counsel in areas such premarital counseling, marriage counseling, and bereavement counseling.
 As the program is designed primarily for Christian workers, it is not offered at the undergraduate level, for the Biblical Counseling assumes a thorough Bible training for students who enroll into the program.

 Master of Ministry: Christian Counseling (45 Semester Hours)

 The Christian Counseling area of specialization is designed for Christian workers whose primary job is counseling within the church.
 The program contains course work upon key Bible books and doctrinal courses, but strongly emphasizes Christian Counseling coursework from the National Christian Counselors Association.
 The program leads to an ATS Master of Ministry degree and faith-based licensure by the NCCA.

-Doctor of Ministry: Pastoral Leadership (30 Semester Hours)
+Doctor of Ministry: Pastoral Studies (30 Semester Hours)